 The law also allows adults to use or sell drug paraphernalia related to the use, growing, or processing of marijuana or cannabis.

 Florida has been a medical state since early 2016, operating first a highly limited CBD-only medical marijuana program.
 In November 2016, voters backed Amendment 2, allowing a larger group of patients access to cannabis use.
 Under Amendment 2, cannabis treatment is not limited to CBD-only.
+In March 2019, Florida legislators approved smokable cannabis, which was not previously allowed.

 Hawaii has been a medical marijuana state since 2000.
 It's not apparent when Hawaii will be voting on recreational marijuana.
 Hawaii never decriminalized marijuana, despite medical marijuana being approved in 2000.
 The law allows registered patients to grow up to seven of their own plants, but initially did not allow any medical marijuana dispensaries to be opened.
 Thankfully, this has finally changed.